retsimx/google-assistant-twilight/README.md

 # Google Assistant Twilight Light Temperature/Brightness Automator
-This project is a prototype that uses Google Assistant to automatically control the brightness Google Assistant connected lights during dawn and dusk.
+This project is a prototype that uses Google Assistant to automatically control the brightness and temperature of Google Assistant connected lights during dawn and dusk.
+This project is a similar concept to f.lux but for smart lights in your house.

 The algorithm uses a sine function so that transitions start and end slowly, and are quicker half way between start/end of sunrise/sunset.
 This algorithm is likely inaccurate to how the light curve really works.